Entangled Quantum States of Causal Fermion Systems and Unitary Group Integrals: Introduction and Overview of Main Results

-This functional has the mathematical structure of a {\em{nonlinear surface layer integral}}.
+The functional~$\T^t_V$ has the mathematical structure of a {\em{nonlinear surface layer integral}} (see~\eqref{Tgen} and the preliminaries in Section~\ref{secosinonlin}).
 The {\em{localized refined pre-state}}~$\omega^t_V$ can be written symbolically as

 where the dots on the left stand for an operator in the observable algebra~$\A$ formed of the linearized fields in the vacuum spacetime.
 The dots on the right, on the other hand, stand for suitable surface layer integrals which again involve the linearized fields in the vacuum.
 The structure of~\eqref{omegareflocfinal} has some resemblance with the path integral formulation of quantum theory, where the $n$-point functions are obtained by integrating an exponential of the classical action over field configurations, taking the fields as insertions.
-However, this similarity does not seem to go beyond a formal analogy, because in~\eqref{omegareflocfinal} we integrate over unitary operators, not over field configurations.
+In this formalism, even the density operator has been constructed in~\cite{page-density}.
+However, the similarity to the path integral formalism does not seem to extend beyond a formal analogy, because in~\eqref{omegareflocfinal} we integrate over unitary operators, not over field configurations.
 Moreover, the surface layer integral~$\T^t_V$ in the exponent is not the classical action (or the causal action), but instead a surface layer integral which can be understood as a device for ``comparing'' the measures~$\tilde{\rho}$ and~$\rho$.
 In this ``comparison'' it is important that the unitary operators~$\scrU_<$ and~$\scrU_>$ come up in a nonlinear way.

 In general terms, the localized refined pre-state describes the interacting measure~$\tilde{\rho}$ using the familiar objects of the vacuum spacetime (linear bosonic and fermionic fields).
 The measure~$\tilde{\rho}$ should be thought of as having a very complicated structure, both on microscopic and macroscopic scales.
 More specifically, all the objects of the interacting physical system are encoded in the {\em{physical wave functions}}, being a family of spinorial wave functions in spacetime.
 The collective behavior of all these wave functions gives rise to the usual spacetime structures (causality, metric, particles, fields, etc.).
 Due to the mutual interaction of all the wave functions, this collective behavior can be intricate, including {\em{long-range correlations}} and {\em{dephasing effects}} between sub-families of waves propagating in different spatial directions.
 The role of the integration over the unitary group is to detect all these phenomena as encoded in the interacting measure~$\tilde{\rho}$ and to quantify them in the familiar language of quantum field theory.
 The interplay of these effects gives rise to entanglement, as will be worked out and made precise in this paper (see the discussion at the end of Section~\ref{secentangle}).